praveer-k/py-server/README.md

 # py-server
-Node JS is offers the easiest way for creating client-servers models.
+Node JS offers the easiest way for creating client-servers models.
 Since it is event based system and works on interrupt calls rather than threads, there is no way you could reach a deadlock state.
 On top of this data gets recieved and sent as and when ready.

 Therefore, installing a heavy server application such as Django or Apache - to do small monotonous task on the desk or network seems really a bad idea.